xenophile127/Legend-of-the-Mana-Sword/docs/colorization.md

 ## Organization of the `pal` directory

-Currently there are four directories within `pal`:
+Currently there are five directories within `pal`:
 1. **`00` -** The main palette(s), loaded at startup.
 Contains four sub directories, each of which contains eight background (`bgp`) `.pal` files (only `bgp0.pal` is currently used) and eight sprite (`obj`) `.pal` files.:
     - **`blind` -** Used when inflicted with the status effect Blind (shortened to "Dark" in the original Final Fantasy Adventure and Mystic Quest localizations).